🎵 Welcome to Music Mobo Bingo

 Restart Round

-- Keeps players connected
+- Keeps players cards

 Close Round / Reset Cards

-- Ends the session
+- Ends the session completely

-- Clears all cards and state
+- Clears cards and state

 First-Time Music Bingo Host Checklist